ptylenda/kubernetes-for-windows/README.md

 - Windows Server 1709 (Jan 2018) as Kubernetes nodes with Docker 17.10.0-ee-preview-3.
 - Ubuntu 16.04 LTS (Xenial) as Kubernetes master and nodes with Docker 17.03.
 - Cluster initialization using [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) (both Windows and Linux nodes).
-- Flannel pod network, host-gw backend (vxlan can be also installed, requires changes in network deployment file and installaton of CNI plugins on Windows).
+- Flannel pod network, host-gw backend (vxlan can be also installed, requires changes in network deployment file and installation of CNI plugins on Windows).
 Based on https://github.com/coreos/flannel/pull/921 and https://github.com/containernetworking/plugins/pull/85 by [rakelkar](https://github.com/rakelkar).
 - Configurable pod/service CIDRs.
 - Deployment of [Microsoft SDN](https://github.com/Microsoft/SDN) github repository do Windows nodes in order to make debugging easier.
 - Exposing NodePort services on both Windows and Linux nodes.